2092065k/level-4-dissertation/README.md

 Kmeans run() - takes RDD of dense vectors
 In input file each line is a dot in 3D space runAlgorithm() - takes RDD of VectorWithNorm

+Clustering objectives:
+minimize the mean squared distance from all points to  their  respective  cluster  centers